longturn/freeciv21/docs/Playing/faq.rst

 All rules and winning conditions are posted to the `https://forum.longturn.net/index.php <forums>`_ under the Games index.
 Each game has a section for varying posts related to the game.
-Winning conditions are also often posted on the LongTurn Discord `https://discord.gg/98krqGm <server>`_ in the channel for the game.
+Winning conditions are also often posted on the Longturn Discord `https://discord.gg/98krqGm <server>`_ in the channel for the game.

 Does the “Nations” page show whether the player is idling?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^